What Should Adventists Do About Donald Trump?

 A faith that’s:

-• Prophetic enough to call out Christian nationalism, systemic oppression, and spiritual abuse without reducing our identity to what it opposes.
+Prophetic enough to call out Christian nationalism, systemic oppression, and spiritual abuse without reducing it’s identity to what it opposes.

-A faith centered on Jesus—not the sanitized, Pinterest-board version, but the table-flipping, justice-speaking Savior whose identity was not in revolution or even reformation, but in love.
+A faith centered on Jesus—not the repressed, religio-political version, but the table-flipping, justice-speaking Savior whose identity was not in revolution or even reformation, but in love.

 So Where Do We Go From Here?